iltommi/qdb-documentation/source/administration/installation.rst

 Building a cluster
 ------------------

 A cluster is built organically.
 Each node is added as needed.
 All that is needed is to supply the node with the address of a node already in the cluster: a peer (see :doc:`../reference/qdbd`).
 If a parameter conflicts with a parameter of the cluster (for example, the replication factor), the cluster's parameter takes precedence.
-If the differences can not be reonciliated with certainty, the new node will exit itself.
+If the differences cannot be reconciled with certainty, the new node will exit itself.

 As you add a node, the cluster enters a phase known as stabilization.
 During this phase the nodes agree on the workload to share.
 During this phase some nodes might refuse to serve requests and return instead the "unstable" error message.
 Those errors are temporary.
 Depending on the use case, the client should try again or drop the request.

-It is strongly advised to have an homogenous hardware configuration within a cluster.
+It is strongly advised to have a homogenous hardware configuration within a cluster.